twolfson/twolfson.com/articles/scavenger-hunt.md

 - In combat, want to get into a default stance - ready to handle any movement.
 Don't want to be caught off-balance or slow to react
 - In tennis, want to get into a default position on the court, if too far away, then won't be in good position for future return -- which has cascading effect through out rest of volley (or whatever term is)

+---

+Maybe this should all be 1 small section in "Lessons of a startup engineer" (considering an "updated at" header update)
+(maybe time to pull `jojo` into this repo)

+or a discussion on engineering values

+i.e. Why we like to keep tech debt down
+How we consider chain lubricated and such

+Other namings:
+"Get back to origin"
+"Always be ready"